volusion/element/content/how-to/get-approved-to-develop-blocks.md

 ---
-title: 'How to Get Approved to Develop Blocks'
+title: 'Get Approved to Develop Blocks'
+metaTitle: 'Get Approved to Develop Blocks'
+metaDescription: 'This how-to guide will explain how to get approved to develop blocks on Element.'
 ---

 Only authorized block developers can develop blocks in the Element ecosystem.